Heat emitting damage in skin: a thermal pathway for mechanical algesia: Contributions, Acknowledgements, conflicts of interest and ethics

-The authors acknowledge the support of the University of Oslo, of PoreLab, of the Njord centre and of the IRP France-Norway D-FFRACT.
+T.V.-D. proposed the pain theory and performed the experimental work, R.T. and K.J.M. advised on rupture mechanics and energy dissipation and on the experimental set-up.
+T.V.-D. wrote the first version of the manuscript and all authors contributed and agreed on the final version.\\ The authors acknowledge the support of the University of Oslo, of PoreLab, of the Njord centre and of the IRP France-Norway D-FFRACT.
 This work was also partly supported by the Research Council of Norway through its Centre of Excellence funding scheme, project number 262644.
 The authors declare no competing financial interests in the publishing of this manuscript.\\ We thank Zbigniew Rozynek from the Adam Mickiewicz University for its early experimental assistance and for insightful discussions.
-We also thank the Strøm-Larsen butcher shop for providing the porcine skin and answering rather unusual questions about it.
+We also thank the Strøm-Larsen butchery for providing the porcine skin and answering rather unusual questions about it.
 The skin was a standard product of the shop, so that no animal was harmed specifically for the purpose of the present work.